Edit

 Creating knowledge sources

-Knowledge sources are created as standalone objects and then specified in a knowledge base in a "knowledgeSources" array.
+Create knowledge sources as standalone objects.
+Then, specify them in a knowledge base within a "knowledgeSources" array.

-You must have Search Service Contributor permissions to create objects on a search service.
-You also need Search Index Data Contributor permissions to load an index if you're using a knowledge source that creates an indexer pipeline.
+To create objects on a search service, you need Search Service Contributor permissions.
+If you're using a knowledge source that creates an indexer pipeline, you also need Search Index Data Contributor permissions to load an index.
 Alternatively, you can use an API admin key instead of roles.

-After the knowledge source is created, you can reference it in a knowledge base.
+After you create the knowledge source, reference it in a knowledge base.

 Using knowledge sources

-Knowledge source usage is either explicitly controlled, such as when you set alwaysQuery on the knowledge source definition, or subject to selection logic during query planning.
-Query planning occurs when you use a low or medium retrieval reasoning effort.
+You can explicitly control knowledge source usage by setting alwaysQuery on the knowledge source definition or through steering instructions used during query planning.
+Steering instructions refer to descriptions on an index, or explicit retrieval instructions in the knowledge source, that provide guidance on when to use the index.
+Query planning happens when you use a low or medium retrieval reasoning effort from the LLM.
 For a minimal reasoning effort, all knowledge sources listed in the knowledge base are in scope for every query.
 For low and medium, the knowledge base and the LLM can determine at query time which knowledge sources are likely to provide the best search corpus.

 Knowledge source selection logic is based on these factors: